Introduction

 4. Is there a quick mental trick to estimate the time until 3:45 PM?

 A simple rule of thumb: round to the nearest half hour.
-To give you an idea, if it’s 2:20 PM, you’re roughly 1 hour and 25 minutes away.
-This gives a ballpark figure useful for quick planning, but for precision, use the full calculation Practical, not theoretical..
+Practically speaking, for example, if it’s 2:20 PM, you’re roughly 1 hour and 25 minutes away.
+This gives a ballpark figure useful for quick planning, but for precision, use the full calculation.

 Conclusion

 Knowing how many hours until 3:45 PM today is a practical skill that blends basic arithmetic with a clear understanding of time formats.
-Remember to watch for common pitfalls like AM/PM confusion and time‑zone mismatches.
-With these tools, you’ll never miss a deadline or forget a meeting again.
-But by converting times to a common unit—minutes past midnight—you can accurately compute the difference, whether you’re scheduling a meeting, setting a reminder, or coordinating across time zones.
+By converting times to a common unit—minutes past midnight—you can accurately compute the difference, whether you’re scheduling a meeting, setting a reminder, or coordinating across time zones.
+Which means remember to watch for common pitfalls like AM/PM confusion and time‑zone mismatches.
+Consider this: with these tools, you’ll never miss a deadline or forget a meeting again.
 Stay organized, and let time work in your favor!

 Step-by-Step Calculation Example

-To illustrate the process, let’s walk through calculating the time until 3:45 PM when the current time is 11:20 AM Turns out it matters..
+To illustrate the process, let’s walk through calculating the time until 3:45 PM when the current time is 11:20 AM.

 -